 Molly Mottram

-As the Chief Operating Officer, Molly brings more than 10 years of experience from the public and private sectors to support OSPF's legislative, advocacy, and programmatic efforts.
+As the Associate Director, Molly brings more than 10 years of experience from the public and private sectors to support OSPF's legislative, advocacy, and programmatic efforts.
 Prior to joining OSPF, Molly spent five years with the Ohio Department of Insurance working on mental health parity and implementing a robust consumer outreach program for mental health insurance benefits.
 She is a graduate of The Ohio State University and has always had a passion for mental health advocacy and helping empower and give a voice to those struggling with mental illness.
 Molly lives in Columbus with her husband and is a new mom to her daughter and has two golden retrievers, Walter and Ditka.

 Hali Clark